IBM/fabric-postgres-wallet/WIKI.md

 # Summary

-The Hyperledger Fabric SDK for Node.js provides a powerful API to interact with a Hyperledger Fabric blockchain.
-It provides default file-system wallet for storing fabric certificate and also provides a way to store certificates in Couch DB but not in Postgres.
-Explore this pattern further to understand how to use Postgres DB as Fabric wallet.
+Hyperledger Fabric uses appropriate enrollment certificates while interacting with the blockchain network.
+The Hyperledger Fabric SDK for Node.js provides APIs to interact with a Hyperledger Fabric blockchain.
+Fabric Node SDK provides default file-system wallet for storing fabric certificate.
+File system wallet stores user certificate in folders.
+This approach does not provide required security, flexibility and also impacts scalability.
+Explore this pattern further to understand how to use PostgreSQL DB as Fabric wallet.

 # Technologies